 What appeals to you about reading or writing short stories and novellas?

 I find short stories incredibly satisfying to read and write.
 Road Dahl's short story collections made a huge impact on me...
 So huge that I wrote my own collection of "twisted" stories just before I embarked on a novel!
 My first book, The Goldfish Boy, grew from a short story – I love reading them, I love writing them.
 It's a win-win!
 I also know there are many, many children who like reading short books!
 I was definitely one of them as a child.

 Owen is convinced to take part in a poetry presentation during the story.
 Are you big fan of poetry, either reading or writing?
 What is your favourite poem?

 I still have one of the first poems I wrote when I was around seven.
 It starts:

 There was a young girl called Fay Doodle,

 I am incredibly proud of that poem and my teacher put it on the classroom wall!
 I think I only started appreciating reading poetry when I was studying for my English Literature A Level.
 I loved analysing them and dissecting why they chose particular words or rhythms.

 I find writing poetry incredibly hard and I admire anyone who can do it!
 One of my favourite poems is more famous as a Christmas carol, 'In the Bleak Midwinter' by Christina Rossetti.
 Those first two lines are so evocative of a freezing cold winter day that it makes you physically shiver.

-It's Empathy Day on 11 June, and your writing is great at exploring different views of the world.
+Your writing is great at exploring different views of the world.
 How important is this in books for children?